 - The colored marks are reset when you click Play or Stop.

-- Hover over Info symbols to read warnings and informational messages, for example, if the first locator was not found and secondary etc. locator was used.
+- Hover over Info symbols to read warnings and informational messages, for example, if the first locator was not found, and secondary etc. locator was used instead.

 - Click Stop to close the debugger.

-The following screenshot shows inline editing of variable values in the running debugger.
+The following screenshot shows how you can perform inline editing of variable values while the debugger is running.
 Left-click the blue highlighted variable name to open the inline editor:

 The following screenshot shows a successfully completed Go step, and a running For Loop step with a breakpoint.
-The action inside the running step has successfully completed.
+You can tell that the action inside the running step has successfully completed.